Fish as food

 Safeguarding seafood for future generations

 At the MSC we believe that the best way to do this is to recognise and reward sustainable fishing, not to exclude fish from our diets.
-Fish provides us with healthy protein and sustains the livelihoods of many communities around the world.
+Fish provides us with healthy protein and sustains the jobs of many communities around the world.

 Choosing MSC certified sustainable seafood allows you to enjoy eating fish in the knowledge that you have made a positive choice to support well-managed fisheries.
 These fisheries are pioneering new ways to conserve the marine environment.